Stephen Cluxton: 2013–2020

 In 2017, Dublin were narrowly defeated in the National League final by Kerry by a single point.
-Dublin then went on to win a record seven Leinster titles in-a-row.
-On 17 September, Cluxton again captained Dublin to a historic 3-in-a-row All-Ireland titles with another narrow 1–17 to 1–16 victory against Mayo.
+Dublin, however, went on to win a record seven Leinster SFC titles in-a-row.
+On 17 September, Cluxton again captained Dublin to a historic 3-in-a-row All-Ireland SFC titles with another narrow 1–17 to 1–16 victory against Mayo.
 Having been outplayed in the first half, the Dubs turned the game around to win a thrilling game courtesy of a 75th-minute Dean Rock free.

 Cluxton started in six of Dublin's games during the 2018 National League, during which time he made his 100th league appearance.
 On 1 April 2018, he captained Dublin to a fifth league title in seven seasons after an 0–18 to 0–14 defeat of Galway in the final.
-During the subsequent Leinster semi-final defeat of Longford, Cluxton suffered an injury to the lower back after a challenge by James McGivney.
-The injury resulted in him missing his first championship game since 2004, however, he won a 14th Leinster medal as a non-playing substitute after Dublin's 1–25 to 0–10 defeat of Laois in the final.
-On 2 September 2018, Cluxton made his 200th appearance for Dublin when he captained the team to a record-equalling fourth successive All-Ireland title after a 2–17 to 1–14 defeat of Tyrone in the final.
+During the subsequent Leinster SFC semi-final defeat of Longford, Cluxton suffered an injury to the lower back after a challenge by James McGivney.
+The injury resulted in him missing his first championship game since 2004; however, he won a 14th Leinster SFC medal as a non-playing substitute after Dublin's 1–25 to 0–10 defeat of Laois in the final.
+On 2 September 2018, Cluxton made his 200th appearance for Dublin when he captained the team to a record-equalling fourth successive All-Ireland SFC title after a 2–17 to 1–14 defeat of Tyrone in the final.
 In doing so he broke his own record by becoming the only player in the history of the championship to captain a team to four All-Ireland titles in-a-row.
 It was his fifth time captaining the team to the title while it was his sixth All-Ireland winners' medal overall.
 While his teammates celebrated, Cluxton took out a broom and swept the changing room floor.

 Cluxton became his county's most capped player on 17 October 2020, overtaking Johnny McDonnell's record against Meath in the National League.

-On 19 December 2020, Cluxton won his eight All-Ireland senior title and seventh as captain as Dublin defeated Mayo in the 2020 All-Ireland Final.
+On 19 December 2020, Cluxton won his eight All-Ireland SFC title and seventh as captain as Dublin defeated Mayo in the 2020 All-Ireland SFC final.